A Chiastic Reconfiguration Of Zechariah 1-6

 7 “Come, Zion!
 Escape, you who live in Daughter Babylon!”
 8a Truly this is what the Lord Almighty says after the Glorious One has sent me against the peoples that have plundered you.

-We believe that the "land of the north" is another name for Satan's organization of "Babylon", because the word translated "north" can also mean "dark" or "hidden".
-This Satanic organization is spread around the world, so "north" is not a literal direction ("north" is similarly used in 6:6 and 6:8 below).
+We believe that the "land of the north" is another name for Satan's organization of "Babylon", because 2:6-7 form a parallelism, and because the word translated "north" can also mean "dark" or "hidden".
+This Satanic organization is spread around the world in this Period, so "north" is not a literal direction ("north" is similarly used in 6:6 and 6:8 below).

 Chapter 2 8b Truly whoever touches you touches the pupil of his eye.
 9 I will surely raise my hand against them, so that they will become plunder for their own slaves.
 Then you will know that the Lord Almighty has sent me.

 The 4 "horns" have dealt grievously with the Israelites, and harming God's people is akin to poking Him in the eye - a personal affront that will be dealt with severely (see also Joel 3:4-6).
-The coming Messiah, the speaker of this passage, will devastate these "horns" with the aid of the "craftsmen" angels, so that they will be taken into slavery by the Israelites and other peoples they had enslaved (see Joel 3:7-8).
-The Messiah's success in this mission will prove to the Israelites that he is indeed sent by God.
+The coming Messiah/Michael, the speaker of this passage, will devastate these "horns" with the aid of the "craftsmen" angels, so that they will be taken into slavery by the Israelites and other peoples they had enslaved (see Joel 3:7-8).
+The Messiah's success in this mission, in his role as king of the Israelites, will prove to the Israelites that he is indeed sent by God (see also 2:11b below).

 The passage below in 2:10-3:10 is arranged in the form of a three-unit chiasmus:

-A1 2:10-13 God takes control over the New Israel through the Messiah
+B1 2:11b-13 God will reign over Israel through the Messiah

-A2 3:8-10 God takes control over the New Israel through the Messiah
+B2 3:8-9a God will reign over Israel through the Messiah

 Chapter 2 10 “Shout and be glad, Daughter Zion.
 For I am coming, and I will live among you,” declares the Lord.
 11a “Many nations will be joined with the Lord in that day and will become my people."